AbtinMogharabin/MakeMe-BNN/README.md

 3. **[ImageNet [6]](https://www.image-net.org/download.php)**:
    - **Description**: It has 1,000 classes, each with varying numbers of images, but generally several hundred to a few thousand images per class.
 The classes represent a broad range of objects on everyday items and the training set contains approximately 1.2 million images, while the test set has about 50,000 images.
 The dimensions are typically resized to 224x224 pixels for model training.
    - **Usage**: In the paper, ResNet-50 and Vision Transformer (ViT) were used for experiments on ImageNet for image classification tasks​​.
 For these backbones, they used torchvision pre-trained models.
    - **Results**: ABNN demonstrated an accuracy of 79.5% with ResNet-50 and 80.6% with ViT.
+For ViT, their approach acheived better FPR95 and ECE compared to other models.

 <div align="center">
     <img src="Images/ImageNet.png" alt="ImageNet" width="600" height="200">